What Is A Bill Of Materials?

 The engineering bill of materials (EBOM) defines the finished product as it was originally designed.
 It lists the items, parts, components, subassemblies, and assemblies in the product as engineering designed it.
-The EBOM is often created by the product engineers based on a CAD drawing.
+The EBOM is often created by the product engineers based on a CAD drawing during resource planning.
 For a finished product, more than one EBOM may be created.

-This type of BOM is a set of documents that have all the information related to assemblies that are needed to finalize and ship a product.
-It includes things like packaging materials such as boxes, quickstart guides, CDs, or any other related item that completes the packaging of a particular thing.
+This type of BOM is a set of documents that have all the information related to assemblies that are needed to finalize and ship a final product.
+It includes things like packaging materials such as boxes, quick start guides, CDs, or any other related item that completes the packaging of a particular thing.

 A good BOM always includes certain essential elements:

-A comprehensive, informative description of each material or part must be included.
-This description helps you and others identify parts and distinguish between similar parts and materials.
+A comprehensive, informative description of each material or part must be included in a structured list.
+This description helps you and others identify individual parts and distinguish between similar parts and materials.

 Each part, material, or assembly should also include a detailed, unique name that allows anyone to identify the part easily without having to reference other sources.

-The BOM should assign a part number to each item, which allows anyone involved in the manufacturing cycle to reference and identify parts instantly.
+The BOM should assign item number to each item, which allows anyone involved in the manufacturing cycle to reference and identify parts instantly.
 To avoid confusion, each part must receive only one part number.

 Make sure to record the lifecycle stage of each part in the BOM.
-For example, for parts that are the process of being completed, a term like “In Production” can be used.
-Other terms, such as “Unreleased” or “In Design” can be used for parts that have not yet been approved.
+For example, for parts that are in assembly process, a term like “In Production” can be used.
+Other terms, such as “Unreleased” or “In Design” can be used for item attributes that have not yet been approved.
 Such terms are especially helpful during new product introductions since they allow progress to be tracked easily.

-It is the inventory of each component and material that you have ready to use.
+It is the relevant components and material provision ready to use.

-Orders placed long ago, and that is expected to arrive in the next few days.
+Orders of delivery dates in past, might arrive in the next few days.

 Net needs are obtained when the available inventory is not enough.
 This implies the obligation to generate an order.
 In other words, when the net needs are more significant than zero (0), the launch or release of a production order is generated to have the material available when required.
 If they are less than 0, it means that the available inventory is sufficient to meet the demand so that we will place 0 as a result.